-Employment of the above munitions provides a means of minimizing casualties and property damage while permitting achievement of the objective.
+Employment of the above munitions provide a means of minimizing casualties and property damage while permitting achievement of the objective.

-(1) In addition to the above munitions, the devices indicated below were requested to provide other means of RCA dissemination.
+(1) In addition to the above munitions, the devices indicated below are requested to provide other means of RCA dissemination.